ArenKDesai/Aren-s-Notes/Google Cloud Platform (GCP)/Official Certified Professional Machine Learning Engineer Study Guide/Ch4 Choosing the Right ML Infrastructure.md

 AutoML jobs in the console can be set with the maximum number of hours that the job can run for, or the minimum.

-For forecasting specifically, developers can use AutoML, Seq2seq+ (good for datasets of less than 1GB), or
+For forecasting specifically, developers can use AutoML, Seq2seq+ (good for datasets of less than 1GB), or temporal fusion transformers.